nunomourinho/ForensicVMServerAndClientDocs/docs/user/stop_vm.rst

       Stop VM on the web interface

 These three methods ensure that you can stop the forensicVM from various points in the system, allowing for seamless control depending on your needs and preferences.
-Stopping the VM can be a temporary measure, allowing you to resume operation at a later time without completely shutting down the system.